KenKundert/inform/doc/user.rst

     >>> informer.errors_accrued()
     1

 You can also use a *with* statement to invoke the informer.
-This closes the informer when the *with* statement terminates (you must not use the informants when no informer is present).
+This activates the informer for the duration of the *with* statement, returning to the previous informer when the *with* statement terminates.
 This is useful when writing tests.
 In this case you can provide your own output streams so that you can access the normally printed output of your code:

 .. code-block:: python